chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 PlasmaC is a scalable computer code for two- and three-dimensional simulations of low-temperature fluid plasmas in complex geometries.
 PlasmaC features

-* Multi-material Poisson solvers
+* Multiphase Poisson and Helmholtz solvers
+* Time-dependent multiphase heat solvers
-* Diffusion radiation transport
+* Diffusive radiative transport
-* Convection diffusion reaction systems
+* Convection-diffusion-reaction solvers

+The solvers can be run on their own, or they can be coupled through one of our physics interfaces (for which PlasmaC was originally designed)

 PlasmaC is built on top of `Chombo <https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations>`_, and therefore additionally features